kael-shipman/peekaygee/README.md

 Peekaygee
 ===========================================================================

 Peekaygee is a framework for quickly creating a package distribution service.
-It is an open-source alternative to services like packagecloud.io and accomplish the same general goals of making it easy to publish packages for various package managers in various ways.
+It is an open-source alternative to services like packagecloud.io and accomplishes the same general goals of making it easy to publish packages for various package managers in various ways.

 There are a few things to note up front:

 1. It's a framework.
 If you don't like frameworks (and I personally don't, so I don't blame you if you don't either), you might not enjoy this project that much.
-2. I didn't specify what _kind_ of packages the service will distribute because I'd like that to be user definable.
+2. I didn't specify what _kind_ of packages the service will distribute because that's flexible.
 I'm building it to ship both public and private debian packages, but the fundamentals of providing a centrally-accessible package archive (like packagist for php, npmjs.org for javascript, maven for java, etc.) probably won't change much between specific types of packages, and those changes can be easily encapsulated.
 3. It's a distribution service, not a packaging service.
 It's predicated on the idea that you'll build your own packages, then _publish_ them to a defined location using this service.
 The service is actually built to make _publishing_ easy, not packaging.

 ## Installation

 Since `peekaygee` is actually a composite of several different components, installation isn't quite as straightforward as I'd like.
-The following questions may help you out:

-* Are you setting up your package server?
-Install `peekaygee-archive` using the `peekaygee-server` package.
-* Are you setting up your local machine to push to a `peekaygee` server?
-Install `peekaygee` using the `peekaygee-client` package.
-* Which types of packages will you be serving out of your package server?
-    * Debian packages (apt repo)?
-Install `peekaygee-client-apt` on your local machine and `peekaygee-server-apt` on your server.
-    * npm, composer, gem or other types?
-Currently no other types of packages are supported (but you can make workers for whatever type you need!)

-Once you've got everything installed, you'll have to make sure you've got the correct permissions for publishing packages on your server, as well as the appropriate peekaygee config files on both server and client, which may include a global config files in `~/.config/peekaygee/`, repo-specific config in the repo root (for clients), and archive-specific config (for servers) at the archive root.
-Config files on the server are named `peekaygee-archive.json`, while config files on the client are named `peekaygee.json`.

-With all that in place, you can start pushing packages.
+Since you're here, you're probably looking for an easy way to push packages that you've built locally to a remote server and have them slurped into that servers published indexes.
+Here's what you'll need to do:

+1. Install `peekaygee` using your OS package manager (or by just places the source files in the right locations, though there are a few pesky dependencies to worry about).
+You can try my repo at https://packages.kaelshipman.me.
+2. On your local machine, add a configuration file (you'll probably want to use `~/.config/peekaygee/peekaygee.json`) that defines one or more remotes (see Config Options below for more details).
+3. On your server, install the `peekaygee-srvworker-*` package that matches the types of packages you want to server.
+For example, if you want to serve, debian packages, install `peekaygee-srvworker-deb`.
+If no `srvworker` package is available for the types of packages you want to publish, consider writing one.
+See `Server Worker Interface` below.
+4. On your server, make sure you've got permissions set up correctly for managing and serving your archive.
+For example, if your archive is at `/srv/www/packages.my-site.com`, you'll probably want to do this: `sudo setfacl -Rm user:$USER:rwX,default:user:$USER:rwX /srv/www/packages.my-site.com && mkdir -p /srv/www/packages.my-site.com/webroot && sudo setfacl -Rm user:www-data:rX,default:user:www-data:rX /srv/www/packages.my-site.com/webroot`.
+That will give your user read/write access to everything and the webserver user r access to the web root directory.

+### Type-Specific Setup

+The various types may also have certain requirements.
+Here's what's required for Debian repositories:

+* A gpg key for signing, and the resultant public key at `/webroot/[keyfile]` for download
+* A reprepro configuration at `[ARCHIVE-ROOT]/webroot/{public,private}/deb/conf/`

+For both of these, you can follow this useful tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-use-reprepro-for-a-secure-package-repository-on-ubuntu-14-04).

+Other things may be required for other types of repositories.

 ## Usage

 As mentioned above, `peekaygee` is a client/server system.
 It comprises the following scripts:

-* `peekaygee-archive` -- a utility that handles functions like initializing an archive and answering queries from clients about the capacities of the archive server
+* `peekaygee-archive` -- a utility that handles functions like initializing an archive, coordinating workers on the archive, and answering queries from clients about the capacities of the archive server
-* `peekaygee` -- the client utility that reads local config files and attempts to push files and commands to one or more remote archive servers.
+* `peekaygee` -- the client utility that reads local config files and attempts to push files and commands to one or more configured remote archive servers
+* `peekaygee-srvworker-*` -- a general class of worker script that is called by `peekaygee-archive` to do the actual work of managing a type of archive.

 ### Server

-To set up a `peekaygee` archive server, you might follow steps similar to this:

-1. Install the `peekaygee-server` package: `sudo apt-get install peekaygee-server`.
-2. Initialize an archive: `sudo peekaygee-archive init ([path])`.
-This creates the path, if it doesn't already exist, and structures it according to `peekaygee` conventions.
-3. You might also want to install some extra `peekaygee` workers: `sudo apt-get install peekaygee-srvworker-npm peekaygee-srvworker-composer peekaygee-srvworker-maven peekaygee-srvworker-pacman` (hypothetical) on the server.

-Once set up, you can manually run `peekaygee-archive update` to check for changes.
-You can also put this in a systmed timer file (or cronjob) to regularly check for changes, though theoretically it wouldn't be necessary, since the `peekaygee` client will call this as the final step of any push.
+You won't generally need to use the `peekaygee-archive` utility directly.
+While you're certainly allowed to, this utility is usually called by the `peekaygee` client-side utility when managing your archives.

+All the same, if you want to, you can do things like initialize an archive (`peekaygee-archive init [path]`), manage private users for an archive (`peekaygee-archive manage-users [path]`), or update an archive (`peekaygee-archive update [path]`).

 ### Client